Newport Beach

 What are my other breast implant choices?

-Your surgeon will walk you through the following additional choices used to select your breast implants:
+Dr. Pham will walk you through the following additional choices used to select your breast implants:

 • Shape: Round implants provide all-over fullness, including the upper breast and cleavage.
 Teardrop (anatomical) provides a sloped shape with more fullness at the bottom of the breast.